J. P. Arencibia: 2007–10

-Arencibia is also the first Blue Jay to have four hits in a debut, and the first Blue Jay since Junior Felix to hit a home run on his first at bat.
+Arencibia is also the first Blue Jay to have four hits in a debut, and the first Blue Jay since Junior Félix to hit a home run on the first pitch in his first MLB at bat.
 On August 18, 2010, Arencibia was optioned back to Triple-A Las Vegas to make room for the return of John Buck from the disabled list.
 He was recalled from Las Vegas on September 1.

 2011

 Arencibia was the starting catcher at the Blue Jays' 2011 home opener.
 He hit the team's first home run of the season, a 2-run homer to deep center.
 He finished the night with 2 home runs and a triple.
 On May 7, he broke up Justin Verlander's perfect game, being walked after a 12 pitch at-bat.
 On June 3 against the Baltimore Orioles, Arencibia hit his first career grand slam in an 8–4 victory.
 As of June 4, Arencibia led all major league rookies with 9 home runs, which is already a Blue Jays club record for a rookie catcher, surpassing the previous record of five shared by Pat Borders (1988) and Greg Myers (1990).

 In a game against the Kansas City Royals on August 25, Arencibia hit his 20th home run of the season, tying the single season record for home runs by Blue Jays catchers (John Buck hit 20 in 2010).
 While playing at home against the Tampa Bay Rays on August 29, Arencibia stole a base, his first career stolen base on his first attempt.
 In a game against the Boston Red Sox on September 7, Arencibia hit his 21st home run of the season, breaking a tie with John Buck for most home runs by a Blue Jays' catcher in a single season.
 He is one of three rookies in Blue Jays history to hit 21 or more home runs, along with Eric Hinske (24 in 2002) and Rowdy Tellez (21 in 2019).

 He led all major league catchers in passed balls in 2011, with 12.